polyseam/cndi/README.md

 ## building cndi 🛠️

-If you're hoping to contribute to cndi, please reach out to [johnstonmatt](https://github.com/johnstonmatt)!
+If you're hoping to contribute to CNDI, please reach out to [johnstonmatt](https://github.com/johnstonmatt)!
 To learn more about setting up your development environment and other contributor info, check out [CNDI Contributor Guide](./docs/contributing.md).